-To show the readability statistic, follow next steps:
+To show the readability statistic, follow the next steps:

 1. On the File tab, click the Options button:

 2. On the Proofing tab, under When correcting spelling and grammar in Word, make sure Check grammar with spelling is selected (see how to choose settings for checking Grammar):

-After the grammar check is complete, Word displays a message box telling you that the checking has been completed:
+After the grammar check is complete, Word displays a message box telling you that the checking is done:

-Document statistics displayed in this dialog box include the number of characters, words, sentences, and paragraphs in the document.
+Document statistics presented in this dialog box, include the number of characters, words, sentences, and paragraphs in the document.
 They also include the average number of sentences per paragraph, of words per sentence, and of characters per word.